 Twenty years later, with the rock band nothing more than a memory, I was talking to my work companions and found most of them had guitars and wished they had been in a rock band like I had been.
 I said why not?
 So we build a covered deck in my back yard and began practicing.
 When they were feeling confident we started inviting friends over and had barbecue dance parties.
 That group of 'ol geezers were acting like teenagers.
 We ended up doing every second weekend for that whole summer.
 No one wanted to quit, they were having too much fun.
 It was then I realized the power of music to revitalize us and connect us as a community so we can tell our stories and make us feel young again.

 When I retired to Creston The Snoring Sasquatch had just closed it's doors for the final time and there really was no where for an inexperienced person to perform.
 Yes there were coffee houses and live music at the bars, but to the uninitiated they can be a terrifying experience.
 I saw a real need for not just an intimate coffee house venue but more importantly a place that performers could call their own.
 A place they could "get their chops" so to speak, where they could learn and grow and eventually perform.
-With that in my mind, I found the building we are in now.
-It was previously a church called The Faith Centre.
-After renting it June of 2018 I began renovating it for use as a performance and training hall.
+With that in my mind, In addition there was no community hall in Erickson where I lived.
+The building we are now in was formerly a church called The Creston Faith Center and little work was needed to convert it to a community hall other than a coat of paint and replacing the exterior siding.
+After renting it June of 2018 converting it over for use as a community hall and performance center.
 Being an artist as well as a musician I wanted to develop the building into a place where music and art could be

-experimented with and fused together.We now have a place that is available for those that require a professional stage setting for their music, art and performance projects.
+experimented with and fused together.We now have a community hall that is available for those that require a professional stage setting for their music, art and performance projects as well as community events.
 It is a place not only for entertainment but for learning for both young and old.
 If we can train young artists and let them experience the joy of performing or running a performance then we will have great resources for the future.
-I am keen on seeing projects that fuse music, art and performance in ways that may not have been fully explored in the past.
-My goal is to let imaginations pave the way to new and innovative art forms that will not only be entertaining but informative as well.
+We are keen on seeing projects that fuse music, art and performance in ways that may not have been fully explored in the past.
+Our goal is to let imaginations pave the way to new and innovative art forms that will not only be entertaining but informative as well.